 - Skills and people development planning – planning around a predicted skill scarcity – e.g. silver tsunami – the loss of senior engineering talent in Aerospace.

 As with all of Collingwood’s services, our talent pipelining process is tailored to meet your business needs.
-We remove the stress and time pressures related with finding sought after talent.
-In turn providing you with a qualified candidate network possessing the essential skills and cultural fit to address the future of your organisation.
+We remove the stress and time pressures related to finding sought-after talent.
+In turn, providing you with a qualified candidate network possessing the essential skills and cultural fit to address the future of your organisation.

 For further information on Collingwood's talent pipelining service and help relating to talent acquisition and planning please contact Jeanette Bodkin, on 01829 732374 or e-mail firstname.lastname@example.org.